MicrosoftDocs/azure-devops-docs/docs/pipelines/artifacts/npm.md

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]

 Using Azure Pipelines, you can publish your npm packages to Azure Artifacts feeds or to public registries such as *npmjs.com*.
-Using the npm task, you can install or publish npm packages as well as run any npm commands.
+In this article, you will learn how to publish your npm packages using YAML and Classic pipelines.

 ## Publish to Azure Artifacts feeds